 The same thing can be done when you purchase your stone.
 Before leaving the shop, read the inscription and make sure it’s the same code with the one on your certification.

-If you're getting ideas with this laser-inscription technology, you’re not the only one.
 Buyers (and brides and grooms!) everywhere have taken advantage of this technology to engrain their rocks with words or their own secret codes.
-(You can now eternalize an “I love you” on your diamond!).
+(You can now eternalize an “I love you” on your diamond!)
 If you want to get creative with your secret message, a good place to start is to consult with the jewelers as different stones will endure a different inscription process.

 Right now the answer to this question relies heavily on how you feel.
 Go with your instinct.
 Either way, we thinnk diamonds are pretty great.